jhpyle/docassemble/_docs/admin.md

 * County
 * Municipality
 * Organization
-* Language: a lowercase [ISO-639-1] language code representing the user's language.
+* Language: a lowercase [ISO-639-1] or [ISO-639-3] language code
+  representing the user's language.

 The words "State," "County," and "Municipality" are actually translated phrases defined in